odioski/RADICO/README.md

 Fish (CMD|CLI / Shell) - With Fish, if good enough or knowledgeable enough, you can skip the forementioned and possibly speed up and/or shorten your dev time.
-This is due to intellisense like features (highly developed) made available within the Fish shell.
+This is due to intellisense like features (highly developed, like Kate w/shellcheck) made available within the Fish shell.

       apt install fish